vimlab/split-term.vim/readme.md

   are inactive in favor of the terminal implementation (which is in this case delete previous word)

+- Pasting content in terminal can be troublesome.
+This plugin makes it a little bit easier to paste content in terminal mode using `<C-v>`.

 This plugin aims to alleviate some of these issues, for a better terminal buffer experience.